-SChunk-Transformer is built by replacing the standard multi-head self attention (MSA) module in a Transformer block by a module based on shifted chunk (described in Section 2.3), with other layers kept the same.
-As illustrated in Figure~\ref{fig:architecture}(b), a SChunk-Transformer block consists of a shifted chunk based MSA module, followed by a 2-layer Feed Forward Network (FFN) with GELU nonlinearity in between.
-A LayerNorm (LN) layer is applied before each MSA module and each FFN, and a residual connection is applied after each module.
+We build the SChunk-Transformer block by replacing the multi-head self attention (MSA) in a Transformer block with a module based on shifted chunks (described in Section II.C), with other layers kept the same, see Fig.~\ref{fig:architecture}(b).
+The SChunk-Transformer block is composed of a shifted chunk based MSA module, followed by a 2-layer Feed Forward Network (FFN) with GELU nonlinearity in between.
+It applies a LayerNorm (LN) layer before each MSA and FFN module and adds a residual connection after each module.

-\subsection{Shifted Chunk based Self-Attention}
+\subsection{Shifted Chunk Based Self-Attention}

-The standard Transformer architecture\cite{Vaswani17} conducts global self-attention, where the relationships between a frame and all other frames are computed.
-The global computation leads to quadratic complexity with respect to the number of frames, making it unsuitable for streaming ASR requiring low latency.